Turkish Aerospace Industries (TAI)

-Turkish Aerospace Industries (TAI) unveiled its new Anka Block A unpiloted drone in February 2016.
+TAI’s Anka drone made its first mission flight February 2016.
 Turkish Deputy Defence Minister Suay Alpay stated: “We are now engaged in a critical anti-terror fight…These assets built by the local industry will augment our fight.”

 Links to Erdoğan and the Turkish state

 TAI is 54.49% owned by the Turkish Armed Forces Foundation (TAFF).
 President Recep Tayyip Erdoğan is the chair of TAFF.
 TAFF was established by the Turkish Ministry of Industry and Technology in 1973 to reduce the Turkish military’s reliance on foreign imports of arms.